Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 Note that while {{RFC9002}} specifies QUIC RTT measurements in the form of latest_rtt, smoothed_rtt, and min_rtt, the average RTT used in the Buffer Delay Percentage metric is derived from the total of all measured RTTs during the actual test at every second divided by the test duration in seconds.
 RTT metrics smoothed_rtt and min_rtt described in {{RFC9002}} MUST NOT be used to compute the Average RTT during transfer.
-RTT metric latest_rtt MAY be used for computing Average RTT during transfer by sampling it at every seconds.
+RTT metric latest_rtt MAY be used for computing Average RTT during transfer by sampling it at every second.

-# Conducting QUIC Throughtput Tests {#conducting}
+# Conducting QUIC Throughput Tests {#conducting}
 The methodology for QUIC Throughput testing follows the same considerations as described in {{RFC6349}}.
 In addition to opening multiple connections, QUIC allows data to be exchanged over fully multiplexed streams.
 While using multiple streams over a single connection would be a typical scenario for using QUIC., we do not recommend implementing that scenario.